G. N. Saibaba

-Gokarakonda Naga "G. N." Saibaba is an Indian scholar, writer, human rights activist, and professor.
+Gokarakonda Naga Saibaba (1967 – 12 October 2024) was an Indian scholar, writer and human rights activist from Amalapuram, Andhra Pradesh.

-He was accused by the government of links with banned left wing extremist organizations and was convicted to life imprisonment by a session court in 2017.
-He was acquitted of the charges under Unlawful Activities (Prevention) Act by Nagpur bench of the Bombay High Court on 14 October 2022.
-The Supreme Court of India suspended the order of acquital.
+Saibaba was accused by Indian authorities of having ties with outlawed Maoist organizations and was sentenced to life imprisonment by a session court in 2017.
+He was later acquitted of the charges under the Unlawful Activities (Prevention) Act by the Nagpur bench of the Bombay High Court on 14 October 2022.